bozzelliandrea/COMP-4002-Project/REPORT.md

 The code, along with the corresponding evaluation metrics and visualisations, is available in `./evaluation/cafemodel2.ipynb` in section `Feature engineering/Random forest`

+# Evaluation

+Overall, a key challenge across all models is that revenue remains relatively constant over time, making it difficult to distinguish clearly between high- and low-revenue days.
+Because of this limited variability, the models struggle to identify strong patterns, which reduces their predictive performance.
+This suggests that the current dataset may not contain enough informative variation, and that additional data or more diverse features are needed to improve the reliability of predictions.
+Here is a brief summary of the models result.

+The model for Logistic Regression model achieved 60.9% accuracy and showed a tendency to predict high-revenue days more effectively than low-revenue days.
+While it identified 70% of high-revenue days, it only captured 51% of low-revenue days, indicating an optimistic bias.
+This imbalance suggests the model may overestimate demand, which could lead to inefficient business decisions.

+The Logistic Regression model with additional features achieved very high accuracy (around 98%) and strong performance across both classes.
+However, this is likely due to data leakage or overly correlated features, making the results overly optimistic and not reliable for real-world use.

+The Decision Tree model performed slightly better than the baseline Logistic Regression, with 64.1% test accuracy and a small gap between training and testing results, indicating good generalization.
+It relies mainly on recent revenue trends rather than calendar features, suggesting it captures short-term patterns but may miss broader seasonal effects.

 ---

 # Appendix A — EDA Charts